-Evidence required Acceptable evidence Remarks STCW qualification min II/1 STCW certificate from White List country (copy accepted) Level 2 Theory Course completed Level 2 Theory Course certificate from accredited training centre Provided by training centre upon successful completion of Level 2 course Level 1 Ice Navigator Certificate Original Level 1 card certificate Practical experience: 50 days at sea as Master or OOW.
-Of these, 30 days must be completed in ice conditions.
-Logbook or journal with recorded days (see H5.3 for table of information required) All entries must be signed off by the Master or an officer qualified as Ice Navigator Level 2 Of the 30 days, up to 15 days may be met by successful completion of an approved ice navigation simulator course.
-The Nautical Institute will also accept an addendum to the sea service testimonial confirming the practical experience gained in ice, The remaining 20 days may be sea service in any capacity and region provided this is as a qualified officer for this level provided this is signed by the Master Confirmation of evidence Statutory declaration from applicant that all evidence is true and accurate, seaman's discharge book or sea service letter All entries in the journal or logbook must be signed by the Master or an officer qualified as Ice Navigator Level 2 ID and other documents Copy of driving licence or of personal details page in passport To verify identity and name for certificate printing Application document Signed application document To be provided by the NI
+Evidence required Acceptable evidence Remarks STCW qualification min II/1 STCW certificate from White List country (copy accepted) Level 2 Theory Course completed Level 2 Theory Course certificate from accredited training centre Provided by training centre upon successful completion of Level 2 course Practical experience: 50 days at sea as Master or OOW.
+Of these, 30 days must be completed in Logbook or journal with recorded days (see H5.3 for table of information required) All entries must be signed off by the Master or an officer qualified as Ice Navigator Level 2 ice conditions.
+Of the 30 days, up to 15 days may be met by successful completion of an approved ice navigation simulator course.
+The remaining 20 days may be sea service in any capacity and region provided this is as a qualified officer for this level The Nautical Institute will also accept an addendum to the sea service testimonial confirming the practical experience gained in ice, provided this is signed by the Master Confirmation of evidence Statutory declaration from applicant that all evidence is true and accurate, seaman's discharge book or sea service letter All entries in the journal or logbook must be signed by the Master or an officer qualified as Ice Navigator Level 2 ID and other documents Copy of driving licence or of personal details page in passport To verify identity and name for certificate printing Application document Signed application document To be provided by the NI

-H5.3 Table of information required
+Table of information required